-- Ecosystem health directly affects human health and ecological restoration should, therefore, be regarded as a public health service. - As an aspect of ecological restoration, ecological countermeasures can be employed to prevent land use-induced zoonotic spillover by fostering landscape immunity and reducing the risk of human exposure to wildlife-transmitted pathogens. - Invasive species removal and the reintroduction of native plants are ecological countermeasures when undertaken to address zoonotic disease risks. - Interdisciplinary collaboration, mechanistic studies of land use-induced spillover, the integration of ecological and health targets in policy frameworks, increases in zoonotic pathogen surveillance, and community engagement will help advance the identification and application of ecological countermeasures. - Restoration ecologists can help advance the linkages between ecological and human health withing within the One Health and Planetary Health frameworks.
+- Ecosystem health directly affects human health and ecological restoration should, therefore, be regarded as a public health service. - Ecological countermeasures can be employed to prevent land use-induced zoonotic spillover by fostering landscape immunity and reducing the risk of human exposure to wildlife-transmitted pathogens. - Invasive species removal and the reintroduction of native plants are ecological countermeasures when undertaken to address zoonotic disease risks. - Interdisciplinary collaboration, mechanistic studies of land use-induced spillover, the integration of ecological and health targets in policy frameworks, increases in zoonotic pathogen surveillance, and community engagement will help advance ecological countermeasures. - Restoration ecologists can promote the linkages between ecological and human health within the One Health and Planetary Health frameworks.